pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 ## Rationale

-For TiDB Community, an educational distributed database system project in Golang and readings for novice are necessary, they are invitation cards of welcome young people to TiDB.
-We can open the door of the campus, and push computer system course education in universities forward.
+For TiDB Community, an educational distributed database system project in Golang for the novice is necessary.
+With friendly and organized course content as invitation cards for young people to TiDB, we can open the door wider to campus.

 ## Compatibility